 Messing with your CSS is a good way to break your website if you don’t know what you’re doing.
 If you’re not savvy with code, stick to using the Tasty Pins plugin.

-Do you use WordPress?
+Do you use Wordpress?

-If you don’t use WordPress, you might not be able to use the Tasty Pins plugin, so you’ll need to try the other methods instead.
+If you don’t use Wordpress, you might not be able to use the Tasty Pins plugin, so you’ll need to try the other methods instead.

 Would you use the other features of the plugins?